AngelosFikias0/Data_Structures_and_Algorithms/README.md

 # Data Structures and Algorithms in Java

 This project is a comprehensive collection of data structures and algorithms implemented in Java.
-It includes detailed implementations and example usage for Linked Lists, Stacks, Queues, Binary Search Trees (BST), Heaps, Hashtables, QuickSort, and Binary Search.
+It includes detailed implementations and example usage for Linked Lists, Stacks, Queues, Binary Search Trees (BST), Heaps, Hashtables, QuickSort, Binary Search, DFS, BFS and sliding window.

 ## Introduction